On Sunday 27 May, I gave my 41st "Thought for the Week" broadcast on BBC Radio Manchester.

 It should be no surprise that the Jewish, Christian and Muslim teachings are consistent.
 That is a straightforward consequence of all three religions having the same basis, namely the worship of the one true God.

 There are differences between the religions, but their commonality outweighs their differences.
-See my more detailed discussion in "Triangulating the Abrahimic Faiths."
+See my more detailed discussion in "Triangulating the Abrahamic Faiths."